 Disclaimer: This post is for informational purposes only.
 I assume no responsibility or liability for any action you choose to take or not take because of this post.
 Aside from winning one charity raffle all travel contests I’ve entered have been free to enter.
 If you have to “pay to enter” or buy something do some research.
 Check that the contest is legitimate and not a scam.
 A legit contest should always have the option of entering without a purchase.

 I haven’t talked about this much before, but I like entering travel contests.
 I love entering contests because I’ve won a few of them (about 20 or so, though I’ve stopped keeping track).
 The prizes I’ve gotten have been as small as a free app for my smartphone to free hotel stays.
-My most significant win was an all-expense paid trip to New Orleans.
+My most significant win was an all-expense-paid trip to New Orleans.
+Update: I also won an all expense weekend trip to Montreal in 2019.

 Am I Lucky?